Irrational-Encoding-Wizardry/guide.encode.moe/overview/roles.md

 release is up to par with the group's standards.
 They are also expected to be familiar with the workflow and many intricacies of every other role.
-Quality Checkers are expected to be well versed in every role and able to critique them.
 Each group has a different approach to how the Quality Checker completes their work.
 For example, one group might require an organized "QC report"